cloudant-labs/graphdb-slate/source/includes/api/_search.md

   }
 }
 ```

+<aside class="warning">Attempting to index using a data field that does not exist will fail.
+To avoid this problem, use an appropriate [guard clause](#index-guard-clauses).</aside>

 The function contained in the index field is a Javascript function that is called for each document in the database.
 It takes the document as a parameter, extracts some data from it and then calls the `index` function to index that data.
 The `index` function takes 3 parameters, where the third parameter is optional.
 The first parameter is the name of the index.
 If the special value `"default"` is used, the data is stored in the default index, which is queried if no index name is specified in the search.
 The second parameter is the data to be indexed.
 The third parameter is an object that can contain the fields `store` and `index`.
 If the `store` field contains the value `yes`, the value will be returned in search results, otherwise, it will only be indexed.
 The `index` field can have the following values describing whether and how the data is indexed: